Ceiling fan: Low-hanging fans/danger to limbs

 Another concern with installing a ceiling fan relates to the height of the blades relative to the floor.
 Building codes throughout the United States prohibit residential ceiling fans from being mounted with the blades closer than seven feet from the floor; this sometimes proves, however, to not be high enough.
 If a ceiling fan is turned on and a person fully extends his or her arms into the air, as sometimes happens during normal tasks such as dressing, stretching or changing bedsheets, it is possible for the blades to strike their hands, potentially causing injury.
 Also, if one is carrying a long and awkward object, one end may inadvertently enter the path of rotation of a ceiling fan's blades, which can cause damage to the fan.
 Building codes throughout the United States also prohibit industrial ceiling fans from being mounted with the blades closer than 10 feet from the floor for these reasons.

-Many countries outside North America and Australia however, do not appear to have such building codes surrounding ceiling fan height, and it is extremely common to see metal-blade ceiling fans installed lower than 10 feet from the floor in some tropical regions.
-In most countries, it is common for ceiling fan companies to instruct customers to install fans at a certain height (often 2.3 meters/7’7”), but as it is not building code in many countries, this instruction is often not followed, particularly where a low ceiling height makes it impossible.
+In other countries, ceiling fans usually come with a warning to install the fan so that the blades are 2.3 meters above the floor or higher, as instructed by the IEC and similar bodies.
+This rule applies to all "high level fans" including but not limited to ceiling fans.

+In Australia, building codes require fans to be mounted at least 2.1 meters high.